malegria01/IdentificationSecretoryPeptides/README.md

 ### 1.3 Retrieval and Analysis of Toxin Signal Peptides

+The toxin SP collection from gram-negative microbes is now being created following this protocol:"

 Signal peptides associated with toxins (GO:0003824) from the proteome of gram-negative bacteria (taxonomy: Proteobacteria) were retrieved from the UniProt database, including both reviewed and hypothetical protein sequences.
 Access the sequences [here](https://doi.org/10.5281/zenodo.10971817).
 Subsequently, these sequences were processed using SignalP to predict signal peptides:

 ```bash